 Since 2003, Ready to Learn Providence has worked to close the achievement gap between low-income children and their more affluent peers.
 We improve the education and health of young children (birth to 8) chiefly by working with the adults who play the largest role in their lives – family members, early childhood educators and medical practitioners.

 Much of our work focuses on the professional development of center- and home-based educators in Providence’s most distressed neighborhoods, as well as in the nearby cities of Pawtucket and Central Falls.
-We have trained more than 2,500 educators (in English and Spanish), and we now offer many of our services statewide.
+We have trained more than 3,500 educators (in English and Spanish), and we now offer many of our services statewide.

-R2LP conducts rigorous evaluations of its own.
+R2LP has conducted rigorous evaluations of its own.
 With data gathered from our largest professional development programs, R2LP has shown that with training and mentoring, early-care providers become more effective teachers, and poverty need not prevent a child from starting school healthy and ready to learn.
 Children who have participated in R2LP programs outperform their peers (pdf) on standardized tests when they enter kindergarten, according to data provided by the Providence Public School Department.
 Thanks to the ongoing support of funders and partners, we are changing the outcomes of today’s children – and tomorrow’s adults.

 In February 2017, Ready to Learn became a program of Roger Williams University

 In 2015, we produced a booklet explaining in some detail what we do, what we’ve accomplished, and why it matters.
 You can see this publication as a view book below.